TedHusted/awake/awake.md/awake.md

 She pauses, then leans forward slightly.
 “Do you ever think about what life would have been like if they weren’t so devoted to their careers?”

-Soo-jin’s lips curve into a faint smile, tinged with sadness.
+Soo-jin’s lips curve into a faint smile.
+A smile tinged with sadness.
 “Sometimes.
 I imagine him teaching at the military academy, spending more time at home, maybe even taking up gardening like he used to talk about when we were younger.
 But then I remind myself—he wouldn’t be Sun-hyuk if he wasn’t this man.
 Duty is who he is.”

-She looks at Mi-young, her expression softening.
+She looks at Mi-young.
+Her expression softening.
 “What about you?
 Did you ever wish for something simpler?”

 Mi-young chuckles softly.
 “Oh, all the time.
 Before we married, Hyun-seok used to dream about opening a bookstore.
 Can you imagine?
 A bookstore, here, in the capitol city.”

-The thought draws laughter from both women, though it quickly fades.
+The thought draws laughter from both women.
+It quickly fades.

 “But like you said, that’s not who they are.
 And maybe that’s why we married them.
 Their ambition, their loyalty—it’s what draws people to them.
 It’s what makes them who they are.”